-- Another example is the factor mecase, now lost in the mists of time.
-Gray's Inn recently published an article about parliamentary sovereignty in the UK in which the author analyzed a crucial aspect of the Factortame case.
+- Another example is the Factortamecase, now lost in the mists of time.
+Gray’s Inn recently published an article about parliamentary sovereignty in the UK in which the author analysed a crucial aspect of the Factortame case.
 The media reaction to Factortame was another example of the drip feed effect where, by accretion of misconceived criticisms, misconception becomes truth.

 - The litigation which began in December 1988 is a leading case in EU and UK constitutional law.
 Its significance for Spanish readers is that, at the heart of the litigation, a group of Spanish fishermen (the claimants) were able to show that the UK authorities had unlawfully breached their rights of establishment by restricting access to UK fishing quotas by the adoption of new nationality restrictions to register fishing vessels in the Merchant Shipping Act 1988.
 Catch quotas were linked to fishing vessels registered on the national fishing vessel registers.
 The 1988 Act was passed to address the problem of quota hopping where entities of one EU member state bought registered fishing vessels of another state to enable them to land fish against the quota allocated to the other state.